mohseenrm/marko.nvim/README.md

 # marko.nvim

-A Neovim plugin for project-scoped marks management.
+A behind the scene global marks manager for Neovim.
 Marko saves and restores your marks for each project directory, so they persist across Neovim sessions and are properly isolated between projects.

-## Features
+## Features ✨

 - **Project-Scoped Marks**: Only see marks that belong to your current working directory
 - **Persistent Marks**: Marks are automatically saved when you exit Neovim and restored when you return
 - **Proper File type Detection**: Ensures buffers opened via marks have proper syntax highlighting
 - **Simple Commands**: Easy-to-use commands for managing your marks

-## Installation
+## Installation 🚀

 Using [packer.nvim](https://github.com/wbthomason/packer.nvim):